Family friends remember couple killed in James Island Connector motorcycle crash

 “I know this isn’t the time and place, but we want to tell the victim’s family we are very, very sorry,” says Reed’s wife.

-Friends of the victims say Murrah was a great handyman, who loved working on motorcycles and Flowers was passionate about modeling and boxing.
+Friends of the victims say Marrah was a great handyman, who loved working on motorcycles and Flowers was passionate about modeling and boxing.

 “Just full of energy and full of love.
 They really cared for the community around them,” says Monaghan.